-You may also search our Teaching Resources library for a rich variety of accessible, primary source-based lessons created by teachers for their own unique settings as part of Accessing Inquiry and other graduate courses of Emerging America.
+Explore the Accessing Inquiry clearinghouse for in-depth guidance on inclusive instruction and materials, including primary source collections and curriculum from organizations nationwide on the Disability History through Primary Sources page.
+Search the Teaching Resources library for a rich variety of accessible, primary source-based lessons created by teachers for their own unique settings they they created as part of Emerging America Accessing Inquiry graduate courses.

 Posters in cards below by Kate DeCiccio, Amplifier: We the Future Are Building Disability Justice - Lydia X. Z. Brown and We the Future Will Not Be Banned - Isra Chaker.
 In the collections of the Library of Congress.

-Features 23 inquiry-based lessons in 8 mini-units with 200+ primary sources.
+Comprehensive 23 inquiry-based lessons in 7 mini-units with 250 primary sources.

 Language-aware, primary source-rich lessons support all students, especially Multilingual Learners who are still learning English.